 GI: We have found that unresolvable "perpetual" problems exist in even the healthiest of relationships due to "lasting personality differences between partners."

 DrH: My way of approaching "personality factors" is to regard them as underlying concerns.
 The solutions that couples create to their differences need to be responsive to these concerns.
-That's key to the difference between arguing about my solution versus your solution ("positional bargaining") and exploring together both participants' underlying concerns, which leads to being able to create win-win solutions.
+That's key to the difference between arguing about my solution versus your solution ("positional bargaining") and, on the other hand, exploring together both participants' underlying concerns, which leads to being able to create win-win solutions.

 Concerns may be practical concerns or may be deeper psychological concerns such as the ones you refer to as "personality factors."
 Exploring underlying concerns takes strong collaborative talking and listening skills such as the ones you were describing earlier in this discussion.

-Once both spouses have expressed their own and clearly understand their partner's underlying concerns, they can begin to co-create a win-win solution, that is, a solution that is fully responsive to all of the conerns of both of them.
+Once spouses have expressed their own concerns and also clearly understand their partner's underlying concerns, they can begin to co-create a win-win solution, that is, a solution that is fully responsive to all of the concerns of both of them.

-My husband always used to nap after dinner.
-That was fine with me until we had children, four kids six and under.
-Then I felt desparate for his help after dinner with putting our crew of little ones to bed.
+Peter always used to nap after dinner.
+That was fine with his wife Judy until they had children, four kids six and under.
+Judy then felt desperate for Peter's help after dinner with putting our crew of little ones to bed.

-a) When we tried to talk through our marriage argument, we didn't switch from insisting each on our preferred solutions to exploring underlying concerns.
-We just stayed frozen in a frustrating tug-of-war over what to do.
+a) When they tried to talk through their disagreement, they didn't switch from each insisting on their preferred solutions to exploring their underlying concerns.
+The result was that they stayed locked in a frustrating tug-of-war over what to do.

-b) We didn't know to each look at what we ourselves could offer toward a solution.
-Instead I was telling my husband what I wanted him to do, and he was telling me what I should do to handle bedtimes without his help.
+b) They didn't know to each look at what they themselves could offer toward a solution.
+Instead Judy was telling Pete what she wanted him to do, and Peter was telling Judy what she should do to handle bedtimes without his help.

-One could call these skill deficits, or be harsh and label us by negative personality labels like stubborn or bossy.
+One could call these skill deficits, or be harsh and label Peter and Judy by negative personality labels like stubborn or bossy.
 Needless to say, I prefer to think of them as skill deficits.

-If we had known then what we both understand now, we would have explored my husband’s concern that he just couldn't maintain alertness after dinner.
-And that I couldn't handle getting all four kids through their bedtime routines of taking baths, putting on pj's, brushing teeth and reading them bedtime stories on my own.
-Their teeth especially concerned me because tooth decay ran in my family.
+If Peter and Judy had explored their underlying concerns, Pete would have explained that he just couldn't maintain alertness after dinner.
+Judy would have shared that she felt overwhelmed and ineffective trying to handle on her own all four kids' bedtime routines of taking baths, putting on pj's, brushing teeth and reading bedtime stories..
+Their teeth especially concerned Judy because tooth decay ran in her family.

-My husband might have offered to put the kids in their pj's and give them their baths while I was cooking dinner.
-That would have made a major dent in the tasks left for me to do with them after dinner while he napped.
+Peter then might have offered to put the kids in their pj's and give them their baths while Judy was cooking dinner.
+That would have made a major dent in the bedtime routines left for Judy to do after dinner while Peter napped.

-I might have suggested that I could have the kids all brush their teeth in one bathroom.
-Then I wouldn’t have been overwhelmed by running between the boys' and the girls' bathrooms to check that the kids teeth were all brushed adequately.
+At the same time, Judy might have suggested that she could have the kids all brush their teeth in one bathroom instead of having the girls in one bathroom and the boys in another.
+Then she wouldn’t be overwhelmed by running between the boys' and the girls' bathrooms to check that the kids' teeth were all brushed adequately.

-I might have suggested too that I'd have all the kids climb into one bed for me to read stories to them initially as a group.
+Judy might have offered too that she could have all the kids climb into one bed for her to read bedtime stories to them as a group.

-My husband might have added that after his nap he'd be glad to come in to read individual stories for each of the kids in their own beds to finish off bedtimes.
-He might also want to sit in the hallway and play banjo for them after he'd closed the lights.
+Peter might have added that after his nap he'd be glad to come in to read individual stories to each of the kids in their own beds to finish off bedtimes.
+He might also want to sit in the hallway and play his banjo for them after he'd closed the lights.

 GI: I like your example.
 One thing it clarifies for me is that, as I said in my comment above, I've been thinking in terms of finding "compromises" rather than looking for what you call “win-win.”